weimingwill/academic-website/content/post/fedreid/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Performance Optimization for Federated Person Re-identification via Benchmark Analysis
+summary: Performance optimization for federated person re-identification via benchmark analysis.

 # Link this post with a project
 projects: []